andrewrnoel87/andrewrnoel87.github.io/_posts/2023-12-26-Divide_and_Conquer.markdown

 - Solving the smaller problems should lead to solving the larger problem.

 - Example.
-Split up program into classes and functions.
+Split-up the program into classes and functions.

 """"""